mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 it is possible to continue the selection of the region (second corner) by clicking again inside the image.
 Alternatively, any selection can be reset at any point by using the "reset" buttons.

+When loading a stack of images, note that when the images are loaded from the folder(s) (directorie(s)) any files with unrecognized extension or type (for example .txt) will be ignored.
+Normally a warning about this will be shown in the Mantid logs.

 Pre-/post-processing
 ~~~~~~~~~~~~~~~~~~~~